darren7753/sunrise_sunset_calendar/README.md

 # Scraping U.S. Sunrise and Sunset Calendars

-This project was commissioned by a client.
+This project was commissioned by a client on 2023-09-04.
 If you're interested in similar work, check out my freelance data analyst profile on [Fastwork](https://fastwork.id/user/darren7753).

 ## Objective
 The aim of this project was to scrape sunrise and sunset data for 27 states (from Nebraska to Wyoming) in the U.S. from http://sunrisesunset.com/USA/.
 Here's a breakdown: